evanshortiss/express-expeditious/README.md

 ## Features

+* Seamlessly caches responses without the need to change route handlers.
 * Caches all response functions and data types json, html, binary (`res.json`, `res.sendFile`, `res.pipe`, etc.)
 * Cache storage engines can be swapped easily.
 Need to use memcached instead of the default adapters?
 Go ahead!
 * Is `express-session` (`req.session`) aware.
 This prevents users getting data that wasn't intended for them!
-* Retains ETag support from express 4.12.X and for all response types
+* Retains ETag support from express 4.12.X and for all response types.
 * Support for custom cache key generation.
-* Support for determination of caching behaviours using custom functions
+* Support for determination of caching behaviours using custom functions.
-* Cache times can easily be on a per status code basis
+* Cache times can easily be on a per status code basis.
-* Cache inspection and invalidation using the underlying expeditious instance
+* Cache inspection and invalidation using the underlying `expeditious` instance
 * Support for `timestring` format for setting cache timeouts.
 For example you can pass `'1 hour'` instead of `60 * 60 * 1000`.